 Labeling and Registration

-Next, assuming you have Argo CD running in a control cluster (or one of your regions acting as the control plane), you need to register these clusters.
-This gives Argo CD the credentials it needs to deploy resources on your behalf.
+Assuming you have Argo CD running in a control cluster (or one of your regions acting as the control plane), register each cluster with a region label.
+This gives Argo CD the credentials it needs to deploy resources on your behalf and gives the ApplicationSet a safe selector.

 Writing the ApplicationSet